 - to run away with a lover.

-We see the difference between a wedding and an elopement being the emphasis on the celebration of a marriage over the hosting of a wedding.
+the difference • between a wedding and an elopement being the emphasis on the celebration of a marriage over the hosting of a wedding.

-The Elopement Collective exists to help lovers run away and elope in a beautiful, meaningful, and intimate way.
-We value the location, the vows, and capturing the memory so that’s the service we provide.
+we exist to • help lovers run away and elope in a beautiful, meaningful, and intimate way.
+We value an epic location, meaningful vows, and capturing the memory – so that’s the service we provide.

-An elopement isn’t hiring a venue, furniture, chairs and a floor runner.
-An elopement is two humans in love, the smallest handful of witnesses, no bridal party, a marriage celebrant, and a photographer and possibly even a videographer.
+an elopement isn’t • hiring a venue, hiring furniture, erecting an arbour, arranging chairs and a floor runner • an elopement is two humans in love, with the smallest handful of witnesses, no bridal party, a marriage celebrant, and a photographer.

-Most elopement ceremonies and photo shoots are over in the hour, maybe two, and they generally occur on weekdays or outside of the peak wedding times like Saturday afternoons.
+the best • elopements are in the few hours before sunset, generally on weekdays or outside of the peak wedding times like Saturday afternoons.

 our collective • of your celebrant, Josh Withers, and photographers are the best in the planet, so their best availability is on a weekday, sometimes on weekends, and they are experts at creating elopements.